dianshane/myvim/INSTALL.md

 endif
 ```

-If youre trying this on windows please reffer here since installation is NOT the same.
+:warning: If youre trying this on windows please reffer here since installation is NOT the same.

 As you can propably guess by reading the script above, to install any plugins
 and/or add new ones we simply run ":PlugInstall" from whithin vim.
 Any plugin that is included